Category: Politics

 Arthur Charles Humphreys-Owen (1836–1905): A Liberal Landowner in a Changing Wales

-In the political and civic history of Montgomeryshire during the late nineteenth century, Arthur Charles Humphreys‑Owen stands as a representative figure of a transitional generation.
-Born into the professional middle ranks of Victorian society but elevated through inheritance into the ranks of the county gentry, Humphreys-Owen embodied the gradual adaptation of the traditional landowning class…
+In the political and civic history of Montgomeryshire during the nineteenth century, Arthur Charles Humphreys-Owen stands as a representative figure of a transitional generation.
+Born into the professional middle ranks of respectable society, but elevated through inheritance into the county gentry, Humphreys-Owen embodied the gradual adaptation of the landed class to the expanding civic and…

 -